-There’s a neat, poetic symmetry to the life of Dominick Ferro, the primary custodian of Orient Grove.
-His shaded community garden has provided an oasis on the eastern edge of ever-changing Williamsburg since 1997.
+There is a neat, poetic symmetry to the life of Dominick Ferro, the primary custodian of Orient Grove, a shaded community garden providing an oasis on the eastern edge of ever-changing Williamsburg since 1997.

-Ferro was born the son of hard-scrabble subsistence farmers near the southern Italian city of Salerno, a pastoral setting.
+Ferro was born the son of hard-scrabble subsistence farmers near the southern Italian city of Salerno, in a pastoral setting staffed by goats, chickens, cows, the lot.
 In 1956, seeking the mythic promise of stateside economic opportunities, an 11-year-old Ferro emigrated with his sister and mother to the same north Brooklyn neighborhood he lives in today.
 While the area was a different place in those post-war boom times, both physically and demographically, it was still anything but pastoral.

 Now, almost three-quarters of a century later, amidst a Williamsburg radically changed by decades of upheavals both major and minor, he has managed to recreate in Orient Grove something of a triangle-shaped slice of his country childhood—minus the goats, chickens and hogs, but with the addition of roses and hydrangeas.